slvg01/3_openspace_organizer/README.md

 # Project Objective : Create an Openspace Organizer for office or more

+## this second version is just a different approach on the openspace class code without using dataframe directly.
+Features are the same as in the main branch:

 ## Main features :
 - The program takes an XL list of people as argument